Mysterious Song: Development

-Mysterious Song was developed by Darkness Ethereal, a game developemt group originally formed in 1996 as Dark Dreams Software by Matt "DarkDread" Zuchowski.
+Mysterious Song was developed by Darkness Ethereal, a game development group originally formed in 1996 as Dark Dreams Software by Matt "DarkDread" Zuchowski.
 Zuchowski and other independent outlets stated that he and Darkness Ethereal worked on the project for three months between 1999 and 2000 using QuickBASIC with help from other members, in addition of acting as composer of the soundtrack.

 The TurboGrafx-CD remake of Mysterious Song began development in 2005 by homebrew developer Frozen Utopia over the course of several years, with David Lee "Nödtveidt" Perry and "Tom" serving as co-programmers, and was first slated for a March 2010 release but its launch kept being postponed due to various issues until its development was completed in 2012.
 Illustrator "RMC" created the artwork and Justin "Black Tiger" Cheer was responsible for the cinematics and battle graphics.
 "Kaminari" and "Armen", as well as three additional members wrote the French and Spanish translations respectively.
 Paul Weller, a member of Aehterbythe Studios, aided in its development as an artist drawing backgrounds for cutscenes.

 Release

 Mysterious Song was first released by Darkness Ethereal for MS-DOS as freeware at their official website on March 9, 2000.
 The game was later distributed on websites such as CNET's Download.com, ZDNet and RPGDX, in addition of being included as part of the CD-appendix MB 2002: Huvi-ja Hyötyromppu bundled with a 2002 issue of Finnish computer magazine MikroBitti.

 On August 27, 2012, the TurboGrafx-CD remake of Mysterious Song was published by Frozen Utopia as a limited run of 500 copies.
-The remake features redrawn visuals, voice-acted cutscenes, CD music and a "EX" game mode with a new storyline and gameplay elements.
-In 2015, a second run of the TurboGrafx-CD remake limited to 500 copies were also published by Frozen Utopia.
+The remake features redrawn visuals, voice-acted cutscenes, CD music and an "EX" game mode with a new storyline and gameplay elements.
+In 2015, a second run of the TurboGrafx-CD remake limited to 500 copies was also published by Frozen Utopia.
 Prior to launch, the TurboGrafx-CD remake was showcased at a convention by Aetherbyte Studios member Andrew Darovich, where it was well received by attendees.
 Conversions for the Atari Jaguar, Ouya and Xbox 360 were planned by Eponasoft but ultimately abandoned.
 Between 2014 and 2015, Piko Interactive announced on their official page that Super Nintendo Entertainment System and Sega Genesis ports were in development.